Drive a culture of integrity and the highest ethical behavior.

 Professional Codes of Ethics and Industry Standards

-We have adopted the following external professional and industry codes of ethics:
+We have adopted numerous external professional and industry codes of ethics, for example:

-- AdvaMed Code of Ethics on Interactions with Health Care Professionals
+- AdvaMed Code of Ethics on Interactions with Health Care Professionals.
+Learn more about the AdvaMed Code of Ethics.

 - MedTech Europe Code of Ethical Business Practice